php-portugal/meetups/_meetups/meetup-4.md

 Event: [www.eventbrite.com/e/php-lisbon-4-at-xgeeks-tickets-489399566277](https://www.eventbrite.com/e/php-lisbon-4-at-xgeeks-tickets-489399566277)

-> We're happy to invite you to our PHP Lisbon #4 meetup, hosted by our friends at xgeeks!
+> We're happy to invite you to Our PHP Portugal #4 meetup, hosted by our friends at xgeeks!

-PHP Lisbon is a community around PHP and Web Technologies, from Lisbon - Portugal.
-And today, we're happy to invite you to our PHP Lisbon #4 meetup, hosted by our friends at xgeeks!
+PHP Portugal is a community around PHP and Web Technologies, from Portugal.
+And today, we're happy to invite you to Our PHP Portugal #4 meetup, hosted by our friends at xgeeks!

 Sponsor: [xgeeks.io](https://xgeeks.io)